Carer Care Inc. supports those who are at risk of emotional exhaustion from caring for others.

 These aims are met through:

-- A 'scholarship' program funded by individuals and organizational donations, grant funding.
+- A 'scholarship' program funded by individuals and organisational donations, grant funding.

 - Direct support from the 'good will' of individuals who see or have experienced the value of Carer Care Inc.

-A half day workshop on managing emotional fatigue was conducted in Sydney Australia.
+A half-day workshop focused on managing emotional fatigue conducted in Sydney, Australia.

 Dr Amanda Nickson and Dr Rhonda Emonson

-Dr Amanda Nickson and Dr Rhonda Emonson presented a workshop on preventing emotional exhaustion to legal/welfare and community staff at Townsville.
+A workshop focused on preventing emotional exhaustion for legal/welfare and community staff in Townsville, Australia.

 Coaching via ZOOM